 We live in such a competitive, results-focused, high-pressure age that it can be hard for children to remain calm and relaxed.

-The over stimulation of media, TV, games, and movies, can make it very difficult for children to focus.
+The over stimulation of media, TV, games, and movies, can make it very difficult for them to focus.

-Mantras help kids be happy and to relax:
+Mantras help them to relax and be happy

-Some mantras (especially Kundalini Mantras) are very musical.
+Some sacred sounds and affirmation (especially Kundalini Mantras) are very musical.
 They have a pleasant melody that is fun to recite.

 The gentle repetition of a mantra is a relaxing and enjoyable activity for both parents and kids.
 And it can be truly joyful too.

 Science shows that humming tunes makes us happy .
 And the same is true for mantras.
-Humming a simple mantra helps the mind to relax and to have fun, and that is true for both kids and adults.
+Humming a simple mantra helps the mind to relax and also creates a fun little activity to do with your son or daughter. s.

 Mantras help kids with sinus problems:

-Amazingly, the science shows that reciting mantras helps kids with sinus problems.
+Amazingly, science shows that reciting mantras helps kids with sinus problems.

 One of the main causes of sinus problems is that particles get stuck in the nose and other places.
 This reduces airflow and makes it harder for the sinuses to clean themselves out.

-When we recite a mantra we create vibrations in the sinuses that help to shake those particles lose and to get things flowing again.
-This can help kids with everything from a cold to allergies.
+When we recite sacred sounds we create vibrations in the sinuses that help to shake those particles loose and to get things flowing again.
+This can help your little ones with everything from a cold to allergies.